As the light dimmed in the field-hospital, the dying warrior

 Mej.
 Those three-eyed green-furred biped felines.
 Those

 Aliens.
-He was taught that the kittens were inferior,
+He was taught that the

 that their bloodlust drives into a century-long war with